 It seems there is a form for everything!
 This is no exception.
 There is a transcript request form that can be obtained in the Registrar’s Office.
 There is a place to enter the address of the party you are sending your transcript to along with places for your personal information and your signature.
 This signature is what releases your records to a second party.
 (According to law, we cannot release any of your academic information to anyone without your signature.)
 The Business Office then clears the transcript request form.
 If there are any outstanding accounts there, they will not release your transcript.
 We then prepare your transcript according to the information on the form.
-The cost for an official transcript is $6.00.
+The cost for a transcript is $10.00.
 If you are not on campus you can submit a transcript request online.

 If I need a paper verifying I am a student at Bryan, where do I go?

 You come to the Registrar’s Office and request a form for enrollment verification.
 Submit this completed form to the Office.

 What is an Application for Graduation?
 Where and when is this to be pursued?
 What is the purpose?